-Nevertheless, both schools of thought faced certain difficulties in dealing with the education of the 'new' women then accessing higher education.
-In the Catholic world, for example, Poveda's intention to "educate ladies" was regarded as, at best, eccentric and, at worst, a serious risk.
-That science would destroy feminine piety and lead young girls away from God was a very widely held opinion at that time (Velázquez, 2002, 20,22,43-45,47; Velázquez, 1997, 88-89).
-With regard to the institutions established by the FEI, the initiatives designed for the growing number of female university students, such as the Female Student Residence, were always less well equipped than the corresponding facilities for men and, in the main, relegated to a rank of secondary importance in the general organizational structure (Mangini, 2001, 54).
+Nevertheless, there were certain difficulties in dealing with the education of the new women then accessing higher education.
+In the Catholic world, for example, Poveda's intention to 'educate ladies' was regarded as, at best, eccentric and, at worst, a serious risk.
+That science would destroy feminine piety and lead young girls away from God was a very widely held opinion at that time (Velázquez 2002: 20, 22, 43-45, 47; Velázquez, 1997: 88-89).
+With regard to the institutions established by the ILE, the initiatives designed for the growing number of female university students, such as the Female Student Residence, were always less well equipped than the corresponding facilities for men and, in the main, relegated to a rank of secondary importance in the general organizational structure (Mangini 2001: 54).

 These facts should come as no real surprise.
-During the opening third of the 20th century, including the Republican years, Spanish women were effectively 'worthless' in social terms.
-Such an attitude may be surprising, annoying or even repulsive to the contemporary mind.
-However, at that time, the prevalent social thinking, shared by almost all, including those who regarded themselves as free-thinkers and the vast majority of women themselves, consisted of the belief that the essential role of women comprised marriage, motherhood and the education of their children.
-That marriage, fatherhood and the education of their children might serve as an equal definition of the essential role of men was an idea that had not yet occurred to anyone.
+During the opening third of the 20th century, Spanish women were effectively worthless in social terms.
+Such an attitude may be surprising, annoying, or even repulsive to the contemporary mind.
+However, at that time, the prevalent social thinking, shared by almost all, including those who regarded themselves as free-thinkers and the vast majority of women themselves, consisted of the belief that the essential role of women comprised marriage, motherhood, and the education of their children.
+That marriage, fatherhood, and the education of their children might serve as an equal definition of the essential role of men was an idea that had not yet occurred to anyone.
 These private occupations of women were regarded as so all-consuming as to negate any other social function that a woman might perform.
 Further study was open only to unmarried women and widows, enabling those in such situations to support their families financially.
-That promising academic careers for women in Spain - for example, that of Dorotea Barnés (Magallón, 1999, 278-290)3, who was educated entirely in line with FEI principles - came to a sudden dead end after marriage is undeniable, a situation that was regarded as absolutely normal.
-The outstanding university women of that time were unmarried: Victoria Kent, Clara Campoamor and María de Maeztu; or married but childless, like María Zambrano; or perhaps, rarely, married with children, like Maria Goyri, wife of Menéndez Pidal.
+That promising academic careers for women in Spain - for example, that of Dorotea Barnés (Magallón 1999: 278-290),3 who was educated entirely in line with ILE principles - came to a sudden dead end after marriage is undeniable, a situation that was regarded as absolutely normal.
+The outstanding university women of that time were unmarried (Victoria Kent, Clara Campoamor, and María de Maeztu) or married but childless, such as María Zambrano, or perhaps, rarely, married with children, such as Maria Goyri, wife of Menéndez Pidal.
 The latter case is more confusing than enlightening.
-Goyri was a Doctor of Philosophy, Arts and Letters, a teacher at the Institute-School, who carried out joint research with her husband throughout her career.
-However, their articles and books were not publicly co-authored; only her husband's name, Ramón Menéndez Pidal, was appended to the texts.
+Goyri was a doctor of philosophy, arts and letters, a teacher at the Institute-School, who carried out joint research with her husband throughout her career.
+However, their articles and books were not publicly coauthored; only her husband's name, Ramón Menéndez Pidal, was appended to the texts.

 That the Church and Catholics in general had a traditional view of the role of women is a commonplace observation.
-To discover that this view was shared by liberal, progressive and free-thinking men is shocking.
-According to his own daughter, José Ortega y Gasset felt a certain unease with regard to the idea of work by women (Mangini, 2001, 77-78).
+To discover that this view was shared by liberal, progressive, and free-thinking men is shocking.
+José Ortega y Gasset, according to his own daughter, felt a certain unease with regard to the idea of work by women (Mangini 2001: 77-78).
 Moreover, no women ever attended the gatherings organized by the Revista de Occidente - not even María Zambrano, for whom Ortega had special intellectual respect.

 Ortega y Gasset saw women as confused in mind, inferior in their humanity to men.
-This view may be inferred from the essay El hombre y la gente (Man and the People), written relatively late in his career:
+This view may be inferred from the essay 'El hombre y la gente', written relatively late in his career: